b2028raodomingo/csprojpotassiumdomingoesteban/README.md

   "username": "usernameHere", // username, obviously "score": 30, // score when endGame() in script.js is executed "date": "2009-11-21T04:00:00.000+00:00" // taken using Date.now
-}
+  "__v": 0 // counts how many times the entry has been modified; part of Mongoose }
 ```